Email Tutorial | Free Email Tutorials

 As a last tip: play around with the Picture Styles: you may become addicted to the ease with which Outlook 2007 lets you create fancy effects with inline images!

-One common reason you cannot email a picture from Outlook 2007 stems from your composition settings: if you, or your system administrator, has set Outlook to use "plain text" format for emails, pictures (or any type of formatting) are not supported.
-You can easily change this though: go to Tools > Options, and choose "HTML" from the "Compose in this message format" dropdown:
+One common reason you cannot email a picture from Outlook 2007 stems from your composition settings: if you, or your system administrator, has set Outlook to use "plain text" format for emails, pictures (and any formatting) aren't supported.
+Change this by going to Tools > Options, and choosing "HTML" from the "Compose in this message format" dropdown: